What is the Kano Model?

 The Kano Model can help product teams answer that all-important question.

 The Kano Model is a useful framework for product teams looking for a systematic approach to feature prioritization.
-It helps teams that are interested in prioritizing functionalities they believe will delight customers.
+In addition, it helps teams that are interested in prioritizing functionalities they believe will delight customers.